maxkapur/maxkapur.github.io/_posts/2050-11-20-rbenv-vs-conda.markdown

-Alas, my GitHub Action workflow still has one third-party dependency: The [Setup Miniconda](https://github.com/marketplace/actions/setup-miniconda) action, which is just a little easier to configure than Miniforge’s interactive installer script.
+Alas, my GitHub Action workflow still has one third-party dependency: The [Setup Miniconda](https://github.com/marketplace/actions/setup-miniconda) action.
+Despite the name, it can set up either Miniconda or Miniforge, and it is a little easier to work with than Miniforge’s interactive installer script.

 I *think* this is a sustainable solution, although those are probably bold words from the guy who just set all this up yesterday.